weizhu365/MoCCA-ParallelCluster/README.md

 ```
 ___
 ## Summary
-+ AWS ParalleclCluster is a great solution to launch a scalable HPC in the cloud.
++ AWS ParallelCluster is a great tool to launch a scalable HPC in the cloud.
   + In particular, I like the integration of EFS and NICE DCV in the cluster configuration.
-  + AWS ParalleclCluster not only support SGE (by default) but also support other schedulers, including AWS batch, slurm and torque.
+  + AWS ParallelCluster not only supports SGE (by default) but also supports other schedulers, including AWS batch, slurm and torque.
 + However, AWS ParallelCluster is not as a multi-platform HPC solution as [ElastiCluster](https://elasticluster.readthedocs.io/en/latest/).
-+ Snakemake works with the SGE clsuter created by AWS ParallelCluster as well as the on-premise SGE cluster.
++ Snakemake works with the SGE cluster created by AWS ParallelCluster as well as the on-premise SGE cluster.